PureStorage-OpenConnect/tripleo-deployment-configs/README.rst

-This document covers the configuration process required to enable a single Pure Storage array to be used as an iSCSI or Fibre Channel Cinder Block Storage backend in Red Hat OpenStack distributions.
+This document covers the configuration process required to enable a single Pure Storage array to be used as an iSCSI or Fibre Channel Cinder Block Storage backend in Red Hat OpenStack Platform distributions.

 The following items are assumed by this document: